felipenlunkes/Lunix/README.md

 ## Build

 To build Lunix, you must build the cross-compiler tools.
-For that, you first need to install the dependencies to build gcc, binutils and the system:
+For that, you first need to install the dependencies to build gcc, binutils and the system (on `Ubuntu`, `´Debian` or `Pop!_OS`):

 ```
-sudo apt install gcc libmpc-dev nasm fasm
+sudo apt install gcc libmpc-dev nasm fasm qemu-system qemu-system-i386
 ```

 You will need to build binutils and a cross-compiled gcc, and put them into `/usr/local/lunixgcc`.
 To do that, use: